 We are passionate about helping young people to kickstart their wild careers and we want to help you to engage others with the natural world.
-Your project can be anything – big or small!
-We simply want to support you with advice and funding to make your project the best that it can be, turning a seed of an idea into a giant flower.
+We would love to fund all sorts of projects, big or small!

 To apply for the Young Naturalist Fund, all you have to do is fill out the form on our website explaining who you are, what your project is and why you need funding.
 We will get back to you as soon as possible.
-Don’t worry if your project is not fully fleshed out yet, we can help you with that too – a general idea of what you would like to do will suffice, although the more detail the better!
+It is really helpful for us if you can try to say in your application how the project aligns with our goal of connecting young people with nature, how many people it might reach, and what its impacts will be.

 Our hope is that, during your project and once it is complete, you will send us a few updates along the way and give a shout out to the Trust –- sharing the fund with other young people who could use our help and support.